 return y, x

-Functions can return tuples as return values.
-For example, we could write a function that swaps two parameters:
+values.
+For example, we could write

-Then we can assign the return value to a tuple with two variables:
+assign the return value to a tuple with two variables:

-a, b = swap(a, b)
+a, b = swap(a,

 def swap(x, y):